 When David is murdered by a group of robbers who also abducted their infant son, their lives are abruptly turned upside down.
 Charlotte is left powerless and distraught with no one to turn to and no time for mourning, but she decides to leave her opulent farmhouse and begin her search for her son by following a ransom note.

-As she begins her journey to an unknown and untamed territory, she meets many people, including from suffragettes to gamblers, settlers to hustlers, outlaws to a native Maori warrior – who all are trying to settle in this new civilization.
+As she sets out on her voyage through an uncharted and uninhabited land, she encounters a wide range of characters, from suffragists to gamblers, settlers to hustlers, outlaws to a Maori warrior, all of whom are attempting to establish themselves in this emerging civilization.

-Charlotte’s quest for her son forces her to join a group of dancers, hookers and hustlers, and headed for Goldtown – mostly settled by a mining community.
-Going by the nature of the society and her association with people in a brothel, she learns the tricks to defend herself and survive in a male-dominated society.
+Charlotte’s quest for her son forces her to join a group of dancers, hookers, and hustlers and head for Goldtown – mostly settled by a mining community.
+Going by the nature of society and her association with people in a brothel, she learns the tricks to defend herself and survive in a male-dominated society.